Posts

 5. Stakeholder Communication: CPI and SPI provide quantifiable metrics that are easily communicable to stakeholders, clients, and team members.
 These metrics offer a clear picture of the project’s progress, fostering transparency and building confidence in the project’s success.

 6. Decision Making: The data provided by CPI and SPI empowers project managers to make informed decisions.
-For instance, if CPI indicates a project is over budget, managers can prioritize cost-saving measures or reevaluate scope.
+For instance, if CPI indicates a project is over budget, managers can prioritise cost-saving measures or reevaluate scope.
 Similarly, SPI insights can prompt managers to adjust resources or schedule to meet deadlines.

 7. Performance Improvement: CPI and SPI are not only indicators of current project status but also useful benchmarks for improvement.
 Project managers can set targets for future CPI and SPI values based on historical data, aiming to enhance project efficiency over time.